-With March’s arrival and Spring Equinox right around the bend, I’m about to do my monthly “Welcome” where I tidy and sort so that the upcoming 31 days can go as smooth as possible.
-This month in particular, I’m going to include spring cleaning and some garden planning.
+With (REBLOG: June’s arrival and Summer Equinox right around the bend) March’s arrival and Spring Equinox right around the bend, I’m about to do my monthly “Welcome” where I tidy and sort so that the upcoming 31 days (REBLOG: 30 days) can go as smooth as possible.

 Finance: Organize receipts, balance accounts & review budget

 I’m really into budgets and personal finance.
 As outlined in this blog before, I do my finances more than once per month.
 But at the 1st of the month, I do go in and add notes to my planner about any invoices coming up that are not the norm; soccer registration, quarterly water bill, and the like.

 When it comes to receipts, once the amount has been debited from my account, and I no longer need it to make a return/exchange, or need it for taxes, I shred it.
 Don’t let them pile up for more than 2 weeks.
 For archive purposes, they right into a 2.00 binder that I have full of page protectors dividied by months of the year.
 In it goes in no particularly asthetically pleasing way.

 Looking at your finances in a “big picture” kind of way really helps.
 I’ve noticed a definite change in my spending and saving habits when I look back at the previous 30 days and see things to be mindful of.
 Often, I’ve learned new information from a book or a YouTube video and can now do something better going forward.
 The more organized and prudent you get about it, the better your finances get and doing a “bird’s eye view” at the start of the month has been key to my progress and growth personally.